-In September Eloise maintained an exhibit about the Wild Garden at the Minnesota State Fair in the Horticulture building, as she had since 1909.
-A photo of the exhibit is in Martha Hellander’s book The Wild Gardener.
+In September Eloise maintained an exhibit about the Wild Garden at the Minnesota State Fair in the Horticulture building, as she had since 1910.
+A photo of the exhibit is in the 1910 history.
 The exhibit for the Wild Botanic Garden won a blue ribbon in 1910.
 Photographer Mary Meeker provided photos of the native plants for the exhibit.
 She was also the provider of photos for Eloise's series of newspaper columns in the Minneapolis Tribune in 1911.
 (Read them all here)

 Fall plantings included 19 new species of which 8 where not native to Minnesota but 4 of those 8 had become naturalized.
-Four species are still extant in the Garden -
+Three species are still extant in the Garden -

 Garden Phlox and

 A complete list of the new fall plantings, with photos and sources, is at this link.

 The most significant planting in the fall in terms of shear numbers was the Wild Blue Phlox, Phlox divaricata, of which she planted 500 that she obtained from the grounds of the Catholic Seminary in St. Paul.
 In late October she obtained some trees and shrubs from the Park Board Nursery, which at that time was located next door at Glenwood Lake.

 By this date the Park Board was growing some species that were not native to Minnesota but grew well here.
 One of those the Eloise obtained was the Shadblow Serviceberry, Amelanchier canadensis.